Hoisin noodles topped with a pan-fried sauce mixture featuring ground pork and edamame. It’s quick, easy, and comforting.

 • shredded cucumbers for garnishing

-• 8 oz wide rice noodles (please refer to the noodle package for serving amount)
+• 8 ounces wide rice noodles (please refer to the noodle package for serving amount)

 Instructions

-1. Cook noodles according to the package instruction.
-Drain, divid into 4 bowls and set aside.
+1. Cook noodles according to the package instructions.
+Drain, divide into 4 bowls, and set aside.

 3. Add ground pork.
 Stir to brown (about 2 minutes).

-5. Add edamame, stir until even.
+5. Add edamame, and stir until even.
 (Don’t cook edamame for too long, otherwise they get mushy.)

-6. Divid sauce mixture into 4 portions and add into the noodle bowls.
+6. Divide the sauce mixture into 4 portions and add to the noodle bowls.
 Top with shredded cucumbers and serve immediately.
 Mix well before eating.
 Enjoy!

 About the Author